Select your local site for products and services by region

 Portfolio Strategists Jack Janasiewicz, CFA®, and Garrett Melson, CFA®, specialize in analyzing global capital market trends, identifying themes and risks, and applying those observations to asset allocation and portfolio construction.
 Each month they highlight five key macro trends to watch in Charts & Smarts®.

-January 2025 highlights
+February 2025 highlights

 Learn more